 Leo Holt, President of Holt Logistics Corp., commented, “As a leading provider of supply chain solutions, Holt Logistics understands that every inch of space should be utilized effectively.
 This includes not only our warehousing operations and our port facilities but also our rooftops.
 We committed to sustainable operations in 2011 with our groundbreaking 9.0 MW solar installation and have reinforced our commitment with this Phase II investment in solar.
 Solar energy is an investment that provides returns to our customers, our employees, and to our community, but most importantly, to our planet.
 The Holt family believes that leadership on climate change comes through action, and we are fiercely committed to this effort for the long haul.”

 Keith Peltzman, President at Independence Solar, shared, “We are honored that Holt Logistics selected Independence Solar as their solar partner.
 We acted as their development advisor on the original 2011 solar installation and appreciated the confidence they placed in Independence Solar by selecting us as their turnkey installation partner for Phase II.
 We will continue to maintain Holt’s solar investment as if it is our own asset and thank the Holt family for their trust.”

 About Holt Logistics

-Holt Logistics Corp. is a family owned, single-source service provider of commercial, accounting, marketing and technology services to marine terminal operators, warehouses and logistics companies.
+Holt Logistics Corp. is a family-owned, single-source service provider of commercial, accounting, marketing, and technology services to marine terminal operators, warehouses, and logistics companies.
 The Gloucester Marine Terminal facility encompasses more than 150 acres along the Delaware River and contains numerous cold storage and other buildings that service food commodity suppliers importing goods into the US.
-Operating on a ‘24/7’ basis, the Terminal is the largest on-dock refrigerated warehouse in the US and provides access to market for food distributors servicing tens of millions of Americans.
+Operating on a ‘24/7’ basis, the Terminal is the largest on-dock refrigerated warehouse in the US and provides access to the market for food distributors servicing tens of millions of Americans.